Nail Polish Remover vs. Acetone: What’s The Difference?

 Yet, why does the nail polish sometimes wipe off as smoothly as a dry-erase marker, while other times, it requires heavy elbow-grease scrubbing and a package of cotton pads?
 And why do your nails sometimes feel dry and brittle after taking off the polish?

-Whether you use nail polish remover or acetone to take off your polish can make a difference in the ease of dissolving the color and the condition of your nails afterward.
+Whether you use nail polish remover or acetone to remove your polish can affect the ease of dissolving the color and the condition of your nails afterward.

-Not all nail polish removing solutions are created equal.
-If you look at the ingredients in the removers, you’ll notice that some contain acetone, and others do not.
+Not all nail polish removal solutions are created equal.
+If you look at the ingredients in the removers, you’ll notice that some contain acetone and others do not.

 Nail Polish Remover: With or Without Acetone?